manelpuig/Project_Assistive_Robotics/Readme.md

-# Social and Assistive Robotics
+# Social and Assistive Robotics Marc

 This repository contains code and resources for social and assistive robotics Laboratory projects.